SOFT ENTRE 432 midterm

 MVP history

-Originates from Lean Startup methodology, developed by Eric Ries.
+originates from Lean Startup methodology, developed by Eric Ries.

 Lean Startup movement took off in 2008-2011:

-Ries formally introduced the term MVP as a way for startups to test ideas quickly and avoid wasted effort.
+Ries formally introduced the term as a way for startups to test ideas quickly and avoid wasted effort.

 Ries emphasized the Build-Measure-Learn cycle, where companies release a simplified version of a product, gather feedback, and iterate based on real user data.